 As spring arrives and summer approaches, beach weather is on its way.
 The advent of swimwear season is anxiety-producing for many people, especially people with bigger bodies.
 But no more.
 In order for us to reach body acceptance, fat bodies can’t merely be tolerated — we need to radically celebrate the beauty of body diversity.

 The only issue is that too many clothing brands are made specifically for thin bodies so we’re always on the look out for body inclusive companies.
 One that stands out from the rest is Popvil because they’re committed to body diversity and making the beauty of fashion accessible to everyone.
-We believe everyone deserves a bathing suit that they absolutely love.
+We believe everyone deserves to have a bathing suit that they absolutely love.

 Popvil is inspired by animal skins and classic dots.
 They incorporate innovative fabrics to provide trendy, obsessive swimsuits that emphasize your curves.
 Dare to be visible, dare to be defiant.